TEAM-VAAR/TEAM-VAAR/README.md

 [Honest Reviews Live Link](https://intense-shore-50682.herokuapp.com/)

 ## Overview

+Have you ever wanted to switch careers and not sure what school to go to?
+Is the internet overwhelming you with vast amount of information and can’t make up your mind on a career change?
+Well, look no further, Honest Reviews is here to guide you into the future.
+We are here to give you real, honest reviews on variety of schools and what they are like so you make an informed decision.
+Join us now and see what everyone is talking about.

 HonestReviews is a website for users to find honest, up-to-date information on schools they might be interested in attending.

 ## Features
 - User Login and Authentication